-ixfr-from-differences When yes and the server loads a new version of a master zone from its zone file or receives a new version of a slave file by a non-incremental zone transfer, it will compare the new version to the previous one and calculate a set of differences.
+- filter-aaaa-on-v6 Identical to filter-aaaa-on-v4, except it filters AAAA responses to queries from IPv6 clients instead of IPv4 clients.
+To filter all responses, set both options to yes. - ixfr-from-differences When yes and the server loads a new version of a master zone from its zone file or receives a new version of a slave file via zone transfer, it will compare the new version to the previous one and calculate a set of differences.
 The differences are then logged in the zone's journal file such that the changes can be transmitted to downstream slaves as an incremental zone transfer.